dojo/cli/README.md

 ### Testing

-Test cases MUST be written using [Intern](https://theintern.github.io) using the Object test interface and Assert assertion interface.
+Test cases MUST be written using [Intern](https://theintern.github.io) using the object test interface and assert assertion interface.

 90% branch coverage MUST be provided for all code submitted to this repository, as reported by istanbul’s combined coverage results for all supported platforms.